Creating a docker container

 the commands that are needed to build a docker image and run the container.

-Follow all the best practices for writing dockerfiles in order to make them
+Follow all the best practices for writing dockerfiles to make them

 Example of such Dockerfile is located in Admetica package.